turingschool/front-end-curriculum/projects/capstone.md

 Midway through the project, each team will present to the class and instructors about their progress toward MVP as well as difficulties/roadblocks they’ve encountered.

+### End-of-Project Demos

+Wednesday morning of week 6 your team will demo your application to the class and instructors (the application should be demo'd using _production_).
+It will be a great preparation for demo night so you can nail your demos!

 ### Evaluation

+Evaluation will take place Wednesday afternoon of week 6.
+Each team will meet with a BE and FE instructor to:

+* Walk through the application (FE and BE) and justifications of code
+* Run the test suites
+* Show the application is running on production
+* Show application is using continuous integration
+* Talk about lessons learned